mcd500/ta-ref/docs/preparation.md

 <br />

 Some sample configurations can be found in `configs/` directory.
-In ta-ref, the contents of configs directory is listed below.
+In TA-Ref, the contents of configs directory is listed below.
 ```sh
 $ ls -l ta-ref/teep-device/libteep/mbedtls/configs
 total 24